person drinking in a room close-up photography

 Preparing Your Samples

-• Purge the grinder to eliminate old coffee residues.
+• Purge the grinder with a few grams of the new coffee to clear out old residues.

 Sampling the Coffee

-• Smell the dry grounds to identify initial aromas.
+• Smell the dry grounds to log the first impression of the fragrance.

-• Rinse your spoon before and after each sample to avoid contamination.
+• Rinse your spoon in hot water before and after every cup to avoid dragging flavor from one sample into the next.

 How to Avoid Common Errors